 Contact us to learn more about eligibility requirements for the Work Permit Stream.

-All applicants to the pilot must have a job offer from a designated employer that meets the requirements of the program.
+All applicants to the program must have a job offer from a designated employer that meets the requirements of the program.

-Contact us to learn more about Atlantic Immigration Pilot Program employer designation in Prince Edward Island.
+Contact us to learn more about Atlantic Immigration Program employer designation in Prince Edward Island.